customer-transaction-woman-shop-cdp

 Standardizing CDP

-As stated on their website, the OASIS Context Server (CXS) Technical Committee was chartered to create specifications for a customer data platform as a core technology for enabling the delivery of personalized user experiences.
+The OASIS Context Server (CXS) Technical Committee was chartered, among other things, to create specifications for a customer data platform and a context server as core technologies for enabling the delivery of personalized user experiences.

-Members of the technical committee are producing a detailed list of use cases, a domain model, and a reference implementation to serve as a realistic example of how the standard can be used.
+Members of the technical committee on GitHub are producing a detailed list of use cases, a domain model, and a reference implementation to serve as a realistic example of how the standard can be used.
+A GraphQL API has also been published to facilitate standardized data access.

 Apache UNOMI